nrlab-CRUK/INVAR2/docs/SettingUp.md

 tumour allele frequency [a decimal], `PATIENT` the patient identifier. `PATIENT` is cross linked to the `PATIENT` column in the layout file.

+Note: please ensure each loci is called only once per patient! (ie no duplicates in the list) else this would cause issues in teh sizeAnnotation.R step.

 ## Creating a Project Directory